12 Health Benefits Of Cloves (Laung) & Side Effects

-The Clove that is consume all over the world today have a long history during the 13th and 14th centuries it was transported all the way from Indonesia to China, India, Persia, Africa and Europe.
+The Clove that is consuming all over the world today have a long history, during the 13th and 14th centuries it was transported all the way from Indonesia to China, India, Persia, Africa, and Europe.

-In its early stages of development, flower buds are pale that gradually turn green, and finally cloves become bright red buds by harvest time.
-It is generally harvested when it reach size about 1.5-2 cm.
+In its early stages of development, flower buds are pale that gradually turn green, and finally, cloves become bright red buds by harvest time.
+It is generally harvested when it reaches a size of about 1.5-2 cm.

 structurally each bud consists of a long calyx.
 It has four spreading sepals and four petals closed.
 These petals are closed in a small dome shape at the top.

 The sweet smell of cloves is due to eugenol (composition varies from 70-90%) properties in them.
-Aside from the benefits of spices, cloves are also well known for their health benefits and have traditionally been used as a ingredients in the preparation of remedies for many diseases.
+Aside from the benefits of spices, cloves are also well known for their health benefits and have traditionally been used as an ingredient in the preparation of remedies for many diseases.

 12 Surprising Benefits of Cloves

 Cloves have been used and found helpful against a range of human pathogens due to its antibacterial properties.
 Extracts of the cloves were powerful enough to kill pathogens.
 The Clove extracts are also very effective against specific bacteria that spread cholera.

 Spices such as cloves and nutmeg are said to have aphrodisiac properties that are mentioned according to Unani medicine and Ayurveda.

 Experiments with extracts of cloves and nutmeg were tested against the standard drug, it has been found that both clove and nutmeg showed positive results.